projectcalico/calico/RELEASING.md

 To release Calico, you need **the following permissions**:

 - Write access to the core repositories in the projectcalico/ GitHub organization.
 - Push access to the Calico DockerHub repositories.

-    # Assuming you've been granted access by an admin.
+Assuming you've been granted access by an admin:

+    ```
     docker login
+    ```

 - Push access to the Calico quay.io repositories.

-    # Assuming you've been granted access by an admin.
+Assuming you've been granted access by an admin:

+    ```
     docker login quay.io
+    ```

 - Push access to the gcr.io/projectcalico-org repositories. **Note:** Some of the repos do not yet support credential helpers, you must use one of the token-based logins.
-For example:

-    # Assuming you've been granted access, this will configure a short-lived auth token:
+For example, assuming you've been granted access, this will configure a short-lived auth token:

+    ```
     gcloud auth print-access-token | docker login -u oauth2accesstoken --password-stdin https://gcr.io
+    ```

 You'll also need **several GB of disk space** (~7GB for v3.4.0, for example).